 McKenna believed that our ancestor’s brains (and, in turn, the societies they constructed) were altered by the eye-opening journeys that come with tripping balls, and in the book, he argued that the eventual vilification and illegalization of the substances that induce those psychedelic adventures have had a detrimental impact on the modern world thanks to the progress that’s potentially been inhibited.

-Again, there’s no real scientific consensus concerning those claims, but in recent years, more and more evidence has emerged concerning the potential benefits of hallucinogens when it comes to treating a variety of mental ailments, and in November, Oregon became the first state to legalize the use of psilocybin to help treat depression, anxiety, and other psychological issues.
+Again, there’s no real scientific consensus concerning those claims, but in recent years, more and more evidence has emerged concerning the potential benefits of hallucinogens when it comes to treating a variety of mental ailments, and in November, Oregon became the first state to legalize the use of psilocybin, meaning psychedelics for depression, anxiety, and other psychological issues exists.

 The new law will finally make it possible for people to try these treatments in a controlled environment while being monitored by medical professionals, which is a decidedly better approach than the one taken by a man in Nebraska who attempted to whip up his own remedy at home with disastrous results.